crownengine/crown/docs/lua_api.rst

 	Sets the local *pose* of the *transform*.

 **link** (sg, parent, child, child_local_position, child_local_rotation, child_local_scale)
-	Links `child` to `parent`.
+	Links *child* to *parent*.
 After linking the child will follow its parent.
 Set child_local_* to modify the child position after it has been linked to the parent, otherwise che child will be positioned at the location of its parent.

 **unlink** (sg, child)
-	Unlinks `child` from its parent if it has any.
-After unlinking, the local pose of the @a child is set to its previous world pose.
+	Unlinks *child* from its parent if it has any.
+After unlinking, the local pose of the *child* is set to its previous world pose.

 SoundWorld
 ===========